8r0wn13/flAWS/README.md

 ```
 There should be a file `/home/ubuntu/setupNginx.sh` which should provide a username and password for (which is not, hence I did something wrong)

+***I am taking a break from this as I have problems with my EC2 credentials in AWS and I cannot get it to work***

 <<To_Be_Continued>>